spwhite1337/card-classifier/README.md

 # Card Classifier

-Buzzfeed style app that outputs the card color in playing card universes (e.g. Magic The Gathering, Pokemon) from an input images.
+Buzzfeed style app that outputs the card color for Magic The Gathering from an input images.

 # Procedure